cponfick/komp-geom/README.md

 > This project is in its early stages.
 Until the first stable release 1.0.0, the API may change frequently.
 Following
 > the 1.0.0 release versioning will obey semantic versioning principles.

-## Contributing

-Contributions are welcome!
-Check the [contributing guidelines](CONTRIBUTING.md) for more information on how to get started.
-Feel free to open issues for bugs, feature requests, or general questions.

 ## Installation

 To add the library to your multiplatform project include following dependency: